Last modified: 2025-10-18 by martin karner

 [1] Heinz Häsler: Uns zur Freude der Jugend zum Vorbild | 100 Jahre VSSV, 2004

 The club was founded in 1941 by women for women.
-It's the only female shooting club in Switzerland, and the oldest pistol shooting club for women in Europe (website | club history, German).
+It's the only female shooting club in Switzerland, and the oldest pistol shooting club for women in Europe.
+The current flag was introduced in 1951 (website | club history, German).

 The club was established in 1902 (website).